Instructors

 Sharon is active in the Eastern Star which she is serving as choir director and will be serving as organist, for the state of PA.

-Susan Henry is a member of the Adams County Arts Council and recently received an Applause Award for Outstanding Volunteer Service with the Arts Council.
+Susan is a member of the Adams County Arts Council and recently received an Applause Award for Outstanding Volunteer Service with the Arts Council.
 She is an instructor in the Adult Class curriculum teaching Hammered Silver Earrings and Pendant classes.
 This Summer will be her second Summer Art Camp teaching The Art of Jewelry Making.
-Both in the classes and Summer Camp, she enjoys sharing the limitless creativity of jewelry making and encouraging self confidence through creativity.
+Both in the classes and Summer Camp, she enjoys sharing the limitless creativity of jewelry making and encouraging self-confidence through creativity.

 Susan is a self-taught jewelry artist.
-Twenty years ago she began creating beaded jewely on precious metals with crystals, gemstones, pearls, bone and shell beads.
+Twenty years ago she began creating beaded jewelry on precious metals with crystals, gemstones, pearls, bone, and shell beads.
 Her work has evolved into forged, textured and soldered precious metal wire and sheet fabrications.
 She has displayed her work at numerous craft shows in Pennsylvania, Maryland and Delaware and her jewelry is in shops in Lebanon, Myerstown, Gettysburg and Chincoteague Island, VA.

 Retiring after 30 plus years in the medical field, Susan began volunteering in the Heirloom Seed Project at the Landis Valley Museum in Lancaster, PA.
-She also was a volunteer in the VISOR Program at the Lebanon VA while working part time at Layser’s Flowers in Myerstown, PA.
+She also was a volunteer in the VISOR Program at the Lebanon VA while working part-time at Layser’s Flowers in Myerstown, PA.
 When she and her husband relocated to Gettysburg three years ago, Susan enrolled in the Penn State Master Gardener Program and became a Master Gardener.
 Susan’s love of gardening and flower arrangements can be seen in the container plantings at the entrance to the Adams County Arts Council and the floral silk flower arrangements around the Center.

 Jóh Ricci